 Look into your circle of friends, and you will quickly find someone who will never play music again because they did not find a passionate instructor they connected with, you will also find someone who became first chair violin because they fell in love with the violin in second grade.

 What age is the best?

 It is usually not until five years old that a child is ready to learn to play an instrument.
 At that point, they are pretty good at being able to sit and focus with a teacher.
-I recommend the age of 5 to begin Piano, or Violin, and the age of 7 for Guitar or Drums.
+We recommend the age of 5 to begin piano, voice, ukulele or drums, and the age of 7 for guitar, violin, woodwinds or brass.

 Of course, there are exceptions.
 We have students who started singing and playing an instrument before they could talk.
 For those children, we have a program called Kindermusik, which is perfect for newborns to toddlers.

 Here are five essential tips to consider when signing up your child for music lessons.